Timeline of the Russo-Ukrainian war (1 January 2025 – 31 May 2025): 24 January

 Three people were killed in Russian drone strikes on Kyiv Oblast.

 Ukraine launched 121 drones over thirteen regions in Russia, which the latter claimed to have destroyed, including six in Moscow Oblast and one over Moscow city.
 Vnukovo and Domodedovo airports were closed.
-A power station in Kursk and a power plant was destroyed in Ryazan, while the Kremniy El microchip plant microchip factory in Bryansk Oblast was damaged.
+A power station in Kursk and a power plant was destroyed in Ryazan, while the Kremniy EL microchip plant factory in Bryansk Oblast was damaged.

 Ukrainian authorities ordered the mandatory evacuation of children from more than 20 settlements in the areas of Komar and Kryvorizhzhia in Donetsk Oblast due to Russian attacks.

 The remains of 757 Ukrainian soldiers killed in action were repatriated to Ukraine in exchange for the remains of 49 Russian soldiers.

 US Secretary of State Marco Rubio announced a stop on all US foreign aid awards for 90 days, with the exception of Israel and Egypt.
 According to Politico it "appears to include funding for military assistance to Ukraine".

 Ukrainian defense minister Rustem Umerov announced the non-renewal of the tenure of Maryna Bezrukova as head of the Defense Procurement Agency (DPA), despite the DPA's board voting to extend her tenure, amid a dispute over the ministry's procurement of weapons.
 However, Bezrukova refused to leave her position, while Umerov also removed two members of the DPA board for supporting Bezrukova.